 Mechanical lead pencils make a very fine line and do not need to be sharpened.
 While they may not completely wash out, if you can quilt on the line (and that could be a very big IF), the lines will not show after machine quilting.
-The Sewline Fabric Pencil looks like a lead mechanical pencil but the lines are easily removed from most fabrics.
+The Bohin Mechanical Pencil works like a lead mechanical pencil but the multi-colored chalk inserts are easily removed from most fabrics.

 There are a wide variety of colored pencils available for marking fabric.
 My issue with most of them is that they break very easily and need frequent sharpening.
 I don’t tend to use these types of pencils.
 I do like the white Prismacolor pencil for marking on dark fabrics.
 It sharpens well, makes a nice line, and rubs/fades out over time.

 Some fabric markers are water soluble.
 “The Fine Line” is a water erasable pen that marks in blue.
 I like it because the tip is very fine and it makes a nice, thin line.
 You can also get an eraser pen, which removes the blue markings.
 This is great for fixing up mistakes!
 But I find the best way to remove the lines completely is to immerse the quilt in water.
 Spritzing or dabbing the lines with water appears to work, but often some of the blue returns once the area has dried.

 “The Fine Line” also comes in purple and is air erasable.
 This means that the marks will disappear over time, so they may not last long enough for you to finish quilting over them!
 Still, I find this marker comes in useful for temporary marks such as registration lines for aligning quilting motifs and background grids.